redcode/Z80/README.md

 * <span id="macro_z80_external_header">**`#define Z80_EXTERNAL_HEADER "header-name.h"`**</span>
 	Specifies the only external header to `#include`, replacing all others.
-	Predefine this macro to provide a header file that defines the external types and macros used by the emulator, thus preventing your project from depending on [Zeta](https://zeta.st).
-You can use this when compiling `Z80.c` as a part of your project or (if your types do not break the binary compatibility) when including `<Z80.h>` and linking against a pre-built Z80 library.
+	Predefine this macro to provide a header file that defines the external types and macros used by the emulator, thus preventing your project from depending on [Zeta](https://zxe.io/software/Zeta).
+You can use this when compiling `Z80.c` within your project or (if your types do not break the binary compatibility) when including `<Z80.h>` and linking against a pre-built Z80 library.

 * <span id="macro_z80_static">**`#define Z80_STATIC`**</span>
-	Restricts the visibility of public symbols.
+	Indicates that the emulator is a static library.
-	This macro is required if you are building `Z80.c` as a static library, compiling it directly as a part of your project, or linking your program against the static version of the Z80 library.
-In either of these cases, make sure this macro is defined before including `"Z80.h"` or `<Z80.h>`.
+	This macro must be predefined when building `Z80.c` as a static library.
+Additionally, if you compile `Z80.c` directly within your project or link your program against the static version of the Z80 library, ensure that this macro is defined before including `"Z80.h"` or `<Z80.h>`.

 * <span id="macro_z80_with_local_header">**`#define Z80_WITH_LOCAL_HEADER`**</span>
 	Tells `Z80.c` to <code>#include&nbsp;"Z80.h"</code> instead of `<Z80.h>`.

-The optional features of the emulator mentioned in "[Installation from sources](#installation-from-sources)" are disabled by default.
-If you compile `Z80.c` as a part of your project, enable those features you need by predefining their respective activation macros.
+The optional features of the emulator mentioned in the "[Configure](#configure)" section of "[Installation from sources](#installation-from-sources)" are disabled by default.
+If you compile `Z80.c` within your project, enable those features you need by predefining their respective activation macros.
 They have the same name as their [CMake equivalents](#cmake_package_source_code_options):

 * **<code>#define [Z80_WITH_EXECUTE](#cmake_option_z80_with_execute)</code>**
 * **<code>#define [Z80_WITH_FULL_IM0](#cmake_option_z80_with_full_im0)</code>**